Behind the Scenes: How To Write A Professional Email Fast

 - Their careers page for roles they’re hiring for to find out what their needs are (see #4 here).

 There are a few different approaches to hook your reader and get them to take action.
-Luckily, all three mean you don’t have to start from scratch.
+Luckily, each means you don’t have to start from scratch.

 If you’re writing a completely cold email, here are 11 templates.